Asghar Farhadi: 2018–present

-A Hero (2021)

 A Hero is Farhadi's 9th feature film.
 Alexandre Mallet-Guy co-produced the work.
 This film was shot in Marvdasht, Iran, and narrates a social theme.
 In this film, Amir Jadidi, Mohsen Tanabandeh, Fereshteh Sadre Orafaee, Sarina Farhadi and Sahar Goldoust play roles.
-The film was introduced as the representative of Iranian cinema on October 20, 2021, to compete in the 94th Academy Awards.
+The film was introduced as the representative of Iranian cinema on 20 October 2021, to compete in the 94th Academy Awards.

-In April 2022, The Hollywood Reporter mistakenly reported that Farhadi had been found guilty, when in fact he was indicted, by an Iranian court on charges of plagiarism for allegedly stealing the premise for A Hero from an earlier documentary made by Azadeh Masihzadeh, a former film student of Farhadi.
-The case is now before the criminal court; if convicted, Farhadi could face up to three years in prison.
+In April 2022, The Hollywood Reporter mistakenly reported that Farhadi had been found guilty, when in fact he was indicted by an Iranian court on charges of plagiarism for allegedly stealing the premise for A Hero from an earlier documentary made by Azadeh Masihzadeh, a former film student of Farhadi.
 In October 2022, The New Yorker published an article, which included more information about the case and exclusive interviews with those who had previously worked with Farhadi.
-Many came forward that Farhadi had also used their ideas or work without asking for permission or giving credit, and often credited himself.
-Among these people are Farhadi’s former classmate and playwright Ali Khodsiani, Iranian author and playwright Abbas Jahangirian, Iranian director Mani Haghighi, and another former student, Mostafa Pourmohammadi.
-A Separation’s executive producer Negar Eskandarfar has also accused Farhadi of signing a deal without her knowledge, which she alone had the authority to sign.

-After the film was considered for submission for an Academy Award, she said she felt as if “she had no choice but to write a letter stating that she transferred her rights to Farhadi—and to backdate it, so it appeared as if it had been drafted before Farhadi signed the international contract.”
-Iranian actress Taraneh Alidoosti, who has worked on four of Farhadi’s movies, has also supported Masihzadeh’s claims, saying that she believes her, and called Farhadi a “premier gaslighter”.
-Iranian actress Golshifteh Farahani, who has worked with Farhadi on About Elly, also came forward about how Farhadi managed to make her feel “guilty” and advised her to write a letter and ask for forgiveness, stating that she now regrets appearing in public without hijab.
-She described him as a person who wants to benefit from both sides (the people and the government).
+The case came before the criminal court; if he had been convicted, Farhadi could have faced up to three years in prison.
+In March 2024, an Iranian court issued a verdict acquitting Farhadi of the plagiarism allegations, based on the review by several University of Tehran copyright law experts and other experts.